Birkendegård: Lerche family

 In 1743, Birkendegård was acquired by Christian Lerche.
 He became one of the largest landowners in the country.
 In 1755, he was granted permission to turn his holdings into a stamhus with the effect that they could not be divided between heirs, sold or pledged.
 Christian Lerche died in 1757, His widow kept the estate until her death.
 When their grandson, Christian Cornelius Lerche, who had inherited Lerchenborg in 1804, was ennobled with rank of count, on 26 May 1818, Birkendegård was combined with Lerchenborg and a number of other estates to form the Countship of Lerchenborg (Grevskabet Lerchenborg).
 Prior to his death in 1952, Christian Cornelius Lerche had applied for dissolution of the stamhus.
 All land that was not part of the countship was therefore divided between his four sons.
 Birkendegård was passed down to his son Vilhelm Cornelius Magnus Lerche.
 He was succeeded by his own son, Gustav Lerche, who was an estimated farmer.

 Faye family

 In 1921, Birkendegård was acquired by two brothers named Jacobsen.
 Later that same they sold it to Aage Faye.
 He was the son of Gerhard Faye, a pioneer of the sugar beet industry on Lolland-Falster, whom he had succeeded as manager of Nakskov Sugar Factory.
 Birkendegård was after his death passed to his eldest son Gerhard Faye and then to his grandson Jørgen Faye.

 Architecture

 The current main building was constructed in 1854 to designs by Christian Yubjerg.
-It ha stepped gables and dormers.
+It has stepped gables and dormers.